sncz1007/dummyflights/replit.md

 ### Third-Party Services
 - **Stripe**: For secure payment processing, including payment intent creation and webhooks.
-- **EmailJS**: Client-side email service for sending quote requests.
+- **EmailJS**: Client-side email service for sending quote requests and automated booking notifications.
+Two templates configured: one for flight quote requests and one for booking notifications sent immediately when customers proceed to payment.
 - **Neon Database**: Serverless PostgreSQL hosting.

 ### API Integrations